reportmill/SnapKit/ReadMe.md

 The 3D package has:

 - Basic geometry classes for matrices, vectors and points
 - Fundamental scene elements for Camera, Lights and Scene
 - Fundamental VertexArray class to model and render and mesh of triangles, lines and points

 [ ![Sample 3D](http://reportmill.com/SnapCharts/Sample3D.png)](https://reportmill.com/SnapCharts/)

+## The Web Package

+The **[snap.web](https://github.com/reportmill/SnapKit/tree/master/src/snap/web)** package provides a set of classes to abstract and unify interactions with URLs, files and sites (file systems).

+- WebURL: Represents a URL for a file from a site
+- WebFile: Represents a file and can return contents (file) or child files (dir)
+- WebSite: Represents a file system or web site and can create or find files by path
+- FileSite, HTTPSite, ZipSite: Implementations of WebSite to support local, remote and compressed files

+These classes make it easy to ambiguously work with files regardless of whether they are from the local file system or from a remote HTTP site or even from a Zip archive file, Github repository or DropBox account.
+The package provides unique shared instances of WebFile and WebSite to make it easy to track changes across different modules of code that work with the same files and sites.

 ## The SnapBuilder UI Builder